marcjulianschwarz/obsidian-file-link/README.md

 # File Link plugin

 With this Obsidian plugin you can easily add file links to your notes.
+It features an interface to select files right from within Obsidian.
+No need to open a new Finder/File Explorer window to manually drag and drop files to your note.

+Other features and settings to improve file links:
+- custom prefix shown before every file link when adding multiple files
+- toggle visibility of file endings
+- decide if the file link should open the file or the folder where the file is located in

 ## How to use it:
 1. Open command palette with "cmd + p"